Decision Date: March 29, 2017

 Panel: Alan Andison

-The Director, Environmental Management Act (the “Director”), Ministry of Environment, requested that the Board dismiss all nine appeals that were filed against his decision to amend an air emissions permit held by Atlantic Power Preferred Equity Ltd. (“Atlantic”).
-He submitted that the Appellants had no standing to appeal the permit amendment, because they were not “aggrieved” by his decision as required by section 100(1) of the Environmental Management Act (the “Act”).
-Alternatively, the Director requested that certain grounds for appeal be struck from each of the Appellants’ Notices of Appeal.
+The Director, Environmental Management Act (the “Director”), Ministry of Environment, requested that the Board dismiss all four appeals that were filed against his decision to amend a landfill permit held by Atlantic Power Preferred Equity Ltd. (“Atlantic”).
+He submitted that the Appellants had no standing to appeal the landfill permit amendment, because they were not “aggrieved” by his decision as required by section 100(1) of the Environmental Management Act (the “Act”).
+Alternatively, the Director requested that certain grounds for the appeals be struck from the Appellants’ Notices of Appeal.

-Accordingly, the Board denied the Director’s application to dismiss the appeals, but granted, in part, his application to strike certain grounds for appeal.
+Accordingly, the Board granted the Director’s application to dismiss the appeals.